robfatland/oceanography/README.md

 Remaining instructions:

-3. Under your repository Settings --> Pages --> Source = GitHub Actions
-4. Edit environment.yml, modify notebooks, and your JupyterBook will be published for you!
+- Edit environment.yml, modify notebooks, and your JupyterBook will be published for you!
+- edit conda/environment.yml, filling it in with your dependencies (don't worry about the platforms section, in fact you may delete that)
+- in the book/chapters folder, add the full, runnable jupyter notebook
+- in the book/chapters folder, add split up versions of the notebook however you'd like to split up chapters
+- add the file paths for the chapters from the step above to book/_toc.yml (if you followed the same naming scheme of one, two, three etc. then you just have to delete any excess entries in the TOC)
+- in the github repository, enable github pages
+- push all changes